kalliapap/Fruchterman-Reingold-Algorithm/README.md

 ```

 ## Output
-The output is a .dot file with the calculated coordinates foe each vertex of the
+The output is a .dot file with the calculated coordinates for each vertex of the
 input graph.
 If you want to visualize your result you can use GraphViz.
 A link is
 added below and the input of this program is .dot file.